-The following answer is based on my experience during the last four years as a doctoral researcher in the area of distributed systems.
-I don’t know about practices in all different areas in computer science.
-Computer science is a big field and there are extremely large differences in the quality and quantity requirements of your Ph.D. supervisor.
+The following answer is based on my experience as a doctoral researcher in distributed systems.
+Computer science is a big field with vast differences in the quality and quantity requirements of your Ph.D. supervisor.

-However, you need to have both quantity and quality to have a shot for those top-tier conferences with acceptance rates close to 20%.
+However, you need both quantity and quality to have a shot for top-tier conferences with close to 20% acceptance rates.
 It’s not an either-or decision.
 You need to have it all.

-Think about it: to get accepted on two top conferences (assuming a
+To get accepted to two top conferences (assuming a

-Therefore, if you submit a research paper every two to three months, you are on the safe side and you will get accepted to two to four conferences during your research time.
+Therefore, if you submit a research paper every two to three months, you are safe and will likely be accepted to two to four conferences during your research time.
 This will be enough (content-wise) to set up your first draft of the doctoral thesis.
-A few rounds with your supervisor and you are good to go! 😉

 |Top-tier University, High Expectation Advisor, High Publication Area, Aiming for Academia||6+ papers|